gsoft-inc/wl-squide/docs/reference/registration/registerRemoteModules.md

 ### Returns

-A `Promise` object with an array of `RemoteModuleRegistrationError` if any happens during the registration.
+A `Promise` object with an array of `RemoteModuleRegistrationError` if any error happens during the registration.

 - `RemoteModuleRegistrationError`:
     - `url`: The URL of the module federation remote that failed to load.